Traumatic Brain Injuries, Concussions and Post Concussion Syndrome

 If you have severe symptoms or react strongly to any intervention, please contact me, and we will decide if a 25-minute session is the best starting point.

-For some clients, three sessions is a good amount, and then I refer them on; for others, more positive changes can occur with further treatments.
+For some clients, five sessions is a good amount, and then I refer them on; for others, more positive changes can occur with further treatments.
 I am mindful of time/budget restrictions and always look out for a flattening of the recovery curve; I will happily refer to the most suitable therapists on my concussion-specific referral list.

 6. The Complexity Of Brain Injury Treatments In An SMR Clinic.